tydevdev/ClearSay/README.md

 The server binds only to `localhost` on port `8000`.

+### Exporting transcripts

+The optional DOCX export previously depended on `python-docx`.
+To simplify setup, the `/export-docx` endpoint now saves plain text files instead.
+Any text sent to this endpoint will be written to `transcripts/EXPORT_YYYY_MM_DD_HH_MM_SS.txt`.

 ## Electron wrapper

 A minimal Electron app lives in `electron/` to package ClearSay for the desktop.
 Install Node dependencies and launch it in development mode with: